Longfin gurnard: Distribution and habitat

 The Longfin gurnard is found in the Eastern Atlantic Ocean and the Mediterranean Sea.
-It is rare off southern England, and Ireland The range extends from there south to Mauritania, including the Canary Islands, the Azores and Madeira.
+It is rare off southern England and Ireland The range extends from there south to Mauritania, including the Canary Islands, the Azores and Madeira.
 It is found in most of the Mediterranean, but is very rare off Turkey and absent from the Far East of that sea.
 It does not occur in the Black Sea.
 It is a demersal, benthic fish found on the continental shelf living on soft substrata and among fallen rocks.
 It is found at depths between 20 and 170 m.

 Biology

 The longfin gurnard feeds mainly on benthic invertebrates, especially mysids.
 Its eggs and larvae are planktonic.

 Fisheries

 The longfin gurnard is not commercially exploited in its Atlantic range, although, it may be caught and eaten as bycatch.
 However, in the Mediterranean, it is of minor commercial interest.
-Red gurnards are regularly present in fish markets in Spain, Morocco, Italy, Cyprus and Egypt, and sometimes in France, Greece and Turkey, although it is rarely marketed in Tunisia.
+Red gurnards are regularly present in fish markets in Spain, Morocco, Italy, Cyprus, Egypt, and sometimes in France, Greece, and Turkey.
+It is rarely marketed in Tunisia.
 The catch is sold fresh, chilled and frozen.